neynarxyz/react/README.md

    }
    ```

-   or if you want to install all at once:
+   or if you want to install them all at once:

    For **yarn**:
    ```bash